 Bryan gets some wire cutters to repair the broken connections, and prepares to cut the wires while Paul holds them steady for him.
 Everyone draws a deep breath as he cuts, hoping that the energy company has done as instructed.
 The cut is clean, and to our amazement, Bryan and Paul are still with us!
 Bryan welds the loose connections together, and places the wires back inside the pit and we walk back to the house to phone the energy company to turn the power back on.
 This they do within about 1 hour, and hey presto, the lights and power come back on.
 Rosie screams with delight “now I can wash and dry my hair” and disappears for a long shower.
 Well done Bryan and Paul, we are all in awe of your skill and bravery!

 Whatever Bryan has achieved fixing the electricity, we are still constantly reminded of the growing maintenance problems at Tyrone.
 We can’t afford to fix the holes in the roof and every time it rains we run around with buckets upstairs to catch the drips – fortunately, the water is only coming in along the long passage that connects all the bedrooms – none in the bedrooms themselves.
 We can’t afford to fix the problem, and the owner doesn’t want to get involved – he is only waiting until he can re-finance the property and develop it for new housing.
-Even the tennis court is full of rubbish, mostly beer cans.
+The tennis court is full of rubbish.
 There’s no net or equipment, so all we can do is watch it gather weeds.
 We know within our hearts, that time at Tyrone is limited – either the weather will get to us first or the owner will sell up and evict us.
 Never mind, we press on and enjoy ourselves.

 The house also has a weekly Bar Night in the garage to organise– the first one since the party.
 From the first night, these Bar Nights are raucous affairs with everyone getting fairly pissed and 30 or 40 people regularly turning up each week.
 All the housemates take turns behind the bar, and its great fun serving drinks and taking the cash.
 Johnno provides most of the music (recorded on Dolby TDK90 audio cassette tapes) and its popular stuff like Donna Summer & Giorgio Moroder “I Feel Love” and Steve Miller Band “Take the Money and Run”.
 It’s not unusual for the housemates behind the bar to get pissed and as the evening wears on, the drinks seem to flow ever faster (with consequent more spillage as everyone starts dancing to the music!).
 Rosie likes to make a striking pose and will sometimes prop up the bar on a stool and light a Dunhill cigarette in the style of a great movie star, blowing the smoke over the gathered throng.
 Rosie loves a bit of theatre!
 Bryan is definitely the ‘ringmaster’, giving instructions and calling out prices of the drinks, and encouraging everyone to drink more beer.
 These are great evenings, and regularly go on into the small hours.
-All the single ladies want to meet the single guys, and occasionally we find someone who’s got lost getting home and appears the next morning at breakfast!
+All the single ladies want to meet the single guys, and occasionally we find someone who’s got lost getting home who appears the next morning at breakfast!

 I want to see the central railway station in Joburg as it is quite a landmark – large, Dutch style architecture and granite stone façade.
 Imposing.
 It’s in the middle of town and I can walk there from Commissioner St. in my lunch hour.
 It takes about 15 minutes.
 It occupies several blocks of land, and is bounded by 4 main streets.
 The approach on Wanderers St on the eastern side is full of small stalls selling their wares, and there is lots of activity as people make their way either to or from the station.
 It serves both black and white commuters, and hence it is always busy with people coming and going.
 It also serves as a bus station and is the largest railway station in Africa.
 I wander up to the entrance.
 It’s big; it’s imposing.
 It’s a massive stone complex and the dramatic station Concourse is restricted to 'Whites only' (the Concourse was redeveloped in the mid-90’s when it was made open to whites and blacks for the first time).
 I wander through it and out towards the platforms.
 Here, it becomes quite confusing and I make for a flight of steps to take me to the platforms.
 I find some stairs and descend to the next level.
 When I reach the platforms, I don’t notice for a moment but everyone here is black; somehow I have found my way onto one of the platforms for Soweto.
 The place is a mass of black faces; I feel suddenly confused and a bit stupid; I am the only white person.
 Everyone is looking at me as if I am an alien, and indeed I am to these people because I shouldn’t be here.
 It is very confronting.
 Someone points to a sign at the stairs “Nie Blankes; Non Whites only”.
 The impression is obvious; I am not welcome here and I must leave immediately.
 I turn and make for the stairs, aware of all the black faces looking and staring.
 I make it to the top of the stairs and the safety of the Concourse, and have to catch my breath.
 That wasn’t very pleasant at all.
 I felt as if I was an alien in someone else’s world.
 And then I realise – this must be how the blacks must feel every day.
 It is not a pleasant experience!